Generated regional Colorado river scene for South Platte River 11-Mile Canyon planning; not an exact location photo

 Backup water

-If Eleven Mile Canyon is too crowded, icy, or release-sensitive, compare the broader South Platte River, Middle Fork of the South Platte, or Tarryall Creek after checking current flow, access, and regulation details.
+If Eleven Mile Canyon is too crowded, icy, or release-sensitive, compare the broader South Platte River, Middle Fork of the South Platte, or Tarryall Creek after checking current flow, access, and rule details.

-Check current Colorado special regulations for the reach from Eleven Mile Dam through the canyon.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check current Colorado special fishing rules for the reach from Eleven Mile Dam through the canyon.
 CPW lists artificial flies and lures only with all trout returned immediately for key canyon water.

 Eleven Mile Canyon entrance